In 2018, I had the opportunity to speak at the cPanel Conference in Houston.

 rsync -avHPz 188.8.131.52:/home/username /home/ --update

 mysqldump username_db | gzip > \

-The first command modifies our original rsync command to add the –update flag, which will compare timestamps on files to be synced and only copy those files which are newer on the source server.
+The first command reuses our original rsync command, but adds the –update flag, which will compare timestamps on files to be synced and only copy those files which are newer on the source server.

 The next command backs up the database on the target server to a zipped file, just in case something goes awry, and the final command will stream a dump of a database called “username_db” from the old server directly into the new server.